Xamplez/Xamplez/README.md

 ## Welcome to Xamplez.io

-> Contribute to Xamplez.io and help us build an OpenSource Knowledge Cluster of Code Snippets
+> Participate to Xamplez.io and help us build an OpenSource Knowledge Cluster of Code Snippets

 ### Xamplez.io's idea?